Approximate information maximization for bandit games: Experiments

 \section{Experiments}

 This section investigates the empirical performance of \algoname (\cref{alg:bandit_algorithm}) on numerical examples.
 All details of the numerical experiments are given in \cref{app:expe}.

-We start by considering two arms, with Gaussian rewards~\citep{hondaAsymptoticallyOptimalBandit2010a} of unit variance and means $\marmi{\arm}$ drawn uniformly in $[0,1]$. \cref{fig:1} compares the Bayesian regret (i.e., the regret averaged over all values of $(\marmi{1},\marmi{2})$ in $[0,1]\times[0,1]$) of \cref{alg:bandit_algorithm} with the state-of-the-art algorithms UCB-tuned and Thompson sampling \citep{kaufmannThompsonSamplingAsymptotically2012a,pilarskiOptimalPolicyBernoulli2021,cappeKullbackLeiblerUpper2013} (see \cref{app:otheralgos} for detailed descriptions of the algorithms and an overview of other classic bandit strategies).
-The Bayesian regret of \algoname empirically scales as $\log\left(t\right)$.
+We start by considering two arms with Gaussian rewards~\citep{hondaAsymptoticallyOptimalBandit2010a} of unit variance and means $\marmi{\arm}$ drawn uniformly from $[0,1]$. \cref{fig:1} compares the Bayesian regret (i.e., the regret averaged over all values of $(\marmi{1},\marmi{2})$ in $[0,1]\times[0,1]$) of \cref{alg:bandit_algorithm} with the state-of-the-art algorithms UCB-tuned, Thompson sampling, Thompson sampling+, KLUCB++, and MED \citep{kaufmannThompsonSamplingAsymptotically2012a,pilarskiOptimalPolicyBernoulli2021,cappeKullbackLeiblerUpper2013, jinFiniteTimeRegretThompson2022, hondaAsymptoticallyOptimalPolicy2011a, menardMinimaxAsymptoticallyOptimal2017}.
+We refer to \cref{app:otheralgos} for an overview and detailed descriptions of these bandit algorithms.
+The Bayesian regret of \algoname empirically scales as $\log\left(T\right)$.
 Its long-time performance matches Thompson sampling, as implied by \cref{thm:main}, while relying on a (conditionally) deterministic decision process.
-Additionally, \algoname outperforms Thompson sampling at both short and intermediate times. \algoname particularly outperforms Thompson sampling in instances where the arms are difficult to distinguish due to their mean rewards being close (see examples in \cref{app:fixedmeanexpe}).
+Additionally, \algoname outperforms Thompson sampling at both short and intermediate times (see \cref{app:moredata} for finer measurements). \algoname particularly outperforms Thompson sampling when the arms are difficult to distinguish due to their mean rewards being close (see examples in \cref{app:fixedmeanexpe} with single instance regret experiments).

-\algoname yields strong performance in the two-armed Gaussian rewards case, as predicted by our theoretical analysis.
-We now aim at extending our method to other bandit settings. \cref{fig:2,fig:3} present the performance of \algoname when adapted to Bernoulli reward distributions and bandits with more than two arms.
-These adaptations are described in detail in \cref{sec:extensions} below.
+\algoname yields strong performance in both two-armed Gaussian and 50-armed Gaussian rewards case, as predicted by our theoretical analysis.
+We now aim to extend our method to other bandit settings. \cref{fig:3} presents the performance of \algoname when adapted to Bernoulli rewards~\citep{pilarskiOptimalPolicyBernoulli2021} with arm means drawn uniformly in $[0,1]$.
+This adaptation is described in detail in \cref{sec:extensions} below.
+The performance of \algoname is comparable to Thompson sampling here.
+Additionally, \algoname performs comparably to Thompson sampling for close mean rewards (see \cref{app:fixedmeanexpe2}).
+Additionally, for $50$ arms with Bernoulli rewards AIM's short-time efficiency is comparable to Thompson sampling, and it is significantly more efficient at intermediary times while showing the same logarithmic scaling at long times as Thompson sampling.